gabro/tutorial/docs/guide.md

 ## Installation

-Scalameta is a library that you depend on in your build.
-Scalameta supports the Scala versions 2.11 and Scala 2.12 and runs on the JVM, Scala.js and Scala Native.
+To use Scalameta you add a dependency on it in your build.
+Scalameta supports Scala 2.11, Scala 2.12, Scala.js and Scala Native.

 ### sbt